 - From the "Home" page click on "My Info", then "My Compensation".

 - Select "Issued Checks / Advices".

-- Select the paperclicp on the row that represents the paystub you would like to view.
+- Select the paperclip on the row that represents the paystub you would like to view.
 You may need to click the "Next" button to see additional paystub results.

 - Select "Download".

 - Click "Open" to display your Pay Advice as a PDF document, or click "Save" to save the document.

 There are many resource links available on the Division of Finance website to help employees become familiar with this service.